Bish0pQ/CoinHiveDll/README.md

 ### Prerequisites
 - The script MUST be run on a web server (either local or online) in order to run.
 - Some minor HTML + CSS knowledge to patch up the HTML
+- An account on CoinHive and either need a public or private token inserted in the JavaScript file

 ### Adjusting the script
 The script can be adjusted, I highly recommend not enabling autoThreads since it will slow the PC's too much down in my opinion (it's stille experimental as well).